CHI-CityTech/CHI-CityTech.github.io/Spring_2025_Project_Opportunities.md

 ---

+### Develop Sets and Costumes?
+- **Create Costumes for live performances:** Design and construct costumes that are used for both human and puppet type characters
+- **Create and extend theatrical spaces** Design and construct innovative staging that uses stretched fabrics, projections, and dynamic manipulation to tell a story
+- **Work with other creatives** Develop your concepts in conjunction with other designers in an interdisciplinary team to create a group project.

+---

 ### Build a Fictive World?
 - **Develop Lore and Histories:** Create engaging narratives, cultures, and histories to populate a richly detailed fictional world.
 Use tools like **WorldAnvil** to organize and present your work.
 - **Expand Mythologies and Philosophies:** Enrich the world with interconnected stories, belief systems, and philosophies that deepen its authenticity.